GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/09.681-690/01.There-Is-a-Place-of-Quiet-Rest/docs.md

 ---
+title: |
-title: 681.
-There Is a Place of Quiet Rest
+    681. There Is a Place of Quiet Rest - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 681.
+There Is a Place of Quiet Rest.
+Rest There is a place of quiet rest,  Near to the heart of God,  A place where sin cannot molest,  Near to the heart of God.
+    keywords:  |
-    keywords: Church Hymnal, There Is a Place of Quiet Rest, There is a place of quiet rest, O Jesus, blest Redeemer
+        Church Hymnal 1941, adventhymnals, advent hymnals, There Is a Place of Quiet Rest, There is a place of quiet rest.
+O Jesus, blest Redeemer,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 681. THERE IS A PLACE OF QUIET REST
+####  Church Hymnal 1941,

 ```txt

 1.
 Rest There is a place of quiet rest,
 Near to the heart of God,
 A place where sin cannot molest,
 Near to the heart of God.
 Refrain:
 O Jesus, blest Redeemer,
 Sent from the heart of God,